-ECO 715 Advanced Corporate Finance (Fall, Spring)
+ECO 715 Advanced Corporate Finance (Fall, Spring) Prerequisite: BUS 241 Corporate Finance or equivalent

 Prerequisite: BUS 241, Corporate Finance, or equivalent.
-Students who have taken BUS 341, Intermediate Finance, will not receive credit for this course.
+Students who have taken BUS 341, Intermediate Finance, will not receive credit for this course and should take an alternative course from within the program.

-RM 703 Investment Analysis (Fall, Spring)

-Prerequisite ECO 602, Introduction to Corporate Finance and Money and Banking (Spring) (4 credits), or BUS 241, Corporate Finance.
-Students who have taken BUS 350, Investment Analysis will not receive credit for this course.
+RM 703 Investment Analysis (Fall, Spring) Prerequisite ECO 602, Introduction to Corporate Finance and Money and Banking (Spring) (4 credits), or BUS 241, Corporate Finance.
+Students who have taken BUS 350, Investment Analysis will not receive credit for this course and should take an alternative course from within the program.

-CSCI 765 Computational Finance (Spring)

-Prerequisites CSCI 700, Algorithms I; or, for students in the Risk Management Program, CSCI 314, Data Structures for Finance, or the equivalent, and Economics 649, Statistics as Applied to Economics and Business or the equivalent.
+CSCI 765 Computational Finance (Spring) Prerequisites CSCI 700, Algorithms I; or, for students in the Risk Management Program, CSCI 314, Data Structures for Finance, or the equivalent, and Economics 649, Statistics as Applied to Economics and Business or the equivalent.

-RM 791 Dynamic Financial Analysis Modeling

-Prerequisites RM 701, Enterprise Risk Management (Fall), RM 704, Risk Measurement (Fall), and either RM 705, Risk Transfer to Financial Markets (Spring), or RM 706, Risk Transfer to Insurance Markets (Fall, Spring).
+RM 791 Dynamic Financial Analysis Modeling Prerequisites RM 701, Enterprise Risk Management (Fall), RM 704, Risk Measurement (Fall), and either RM 705, Risk Transfer to Financial Markets (Spring), or RM 706, Risk Transfer to Insurance Markets (Fall, Spring).